SkygearIO/skygear-doc/content/chat/basics/ios.md

 - `fetchUserConversations(fetchLastMessage: Bool, completion: SKYChatFetchUserConversationListCompletion?)`

 Fetch the all conversations which involves the current user.
 The parameter `fetchLastMessage` can be used for fetching the last message in the conversation.
-Details will be mentioned [later](#displaying-last-messages-in-a-conversation-list).
 ```swift
 SKYContainer.default().chatExtension?.fetchUserConversations(
     fetchLastMessage: false,